rotosports/incubus-network-nemo/x/evmutil/spec/01_concepts.md

 ## Module Keeper

-The module Keeper provides access to an account's excess `anemo` balance and the ability to update the balance.
+The module Keeper provides access to an account's excess `atfury` balance and the ability to update the balance.